The Truth About How A Company Shuts-down

 On a typical Thursday, we’d all trickle into the kitchen, grab a cookie, and listen to the CEO’s announcements, followed by updates from the department heads.
-But this Thursday was different…

 As I stepped out of the elevator, I felt an eerie vibe right away.
 Just before I got to reception, two very tall, thin men in suits walked abruptly past the front desk without saying a word, completely ignoring our company’s sign-in policy.
 (Our Chief of Security was with them, so I thought this was especially weird.)